 You animate the elements of your scene by setting their location, color and size etc. for a few key frames.
 The computer supplies the remaining values between these keys.
 You can take more control of how things animate by adding more keys.
 Besides their basic value some keys have additional properties that you can edit for further control.

 A segment is a set of values for the range of frames between two successive keys.
 You can change how fast things move between key values by editing the properties of segments.

 You can animate your elements by simply moving them on the screen.
 First enable animation by clicking on the animate [K] button.
-Its background turns green indicating that you are now animating.
+Its background turns bright blue indicating that you are now animating.
 Change to a new frame by clicking on the frame in the time track.
 Then select an element and move it to a new location.
 Anim8or will add key frames for your element's location for these two frames and will smoothly fill in the locations for all of the frames between the keys.
 When you press the play button [cr] your element will now move!

 You will also notice that a spline path has been added to the scene.
 This is the element's path through space.
 You can add more points at different frames to build complex motion.
 You can also edit the shape of the splines by clicking on the edit spline [p] button on the toolbar.

 Editing objects positions is described in more detail later on.
 But there are a few things to note:

 You can edit individual key's values by double clicking on the key in the time track.